 Elaeagnus x ebbingei

 A fast-growing hedge that is particularly useful in windy and exposed sites.
-It will also tolerate all soils, except shallow chalk ones, and is also surprisingly good for pleaching.
+It will also tolerate all soils, except shallow chalk ones, and is also surprisingly good for pleaching - creating a hedge on stilts.
 3m-plus.
 AGM.
 RHS H5, USDA 7a-10b.

-These flowering beauties can be used to create an informal or formal hedge that is low or high depending on maintenance.
-The hedging plants will tolerate sun or shade but require a lime-free soil.
+These early-flowering evergreen beauties can be used to create an informal or formal hedge that is low or high depending on maintenance.
+With coverage year-round from the foliage, and exquisite flowers when very little is going on in the garden, what's not to like?
+Most camellias will tolerate sun or shade but require a lime-free soil.
 3-5m.
 USDA 7a-10b.

 Prunus lusitanica ‘Myrtifolia’

-Laurel is fast growing hedging plant with large, bright green leaves.
+Laurel hedging is popular and fast-growing with large, bright green leaves.
 Has a wide, spreading, open habit so often becomes unkempt.
 Tolerates most soils (except shallow chalk), shade, sun and drought.
 5m.
 RHS H5, USDA 6a-8b.

-A stunning spring-flowering tree with foliage that goes from coppery red in spring through mid green to fiery red in autumn.
-This hedging plant will tolerate sun or part shade, but is not good on alkaline or dry soils.
+A stunning spring-flowering tree or shrub also known as snowy mespilus and serviceberry.
+It has foliage that goes from coppery red in spring through mid green to fiery red in autumn.
+When used as a deciduous hedging plant, it will tolerate sun or part shade, but is not good on alkaline or dry soils.
 5m.
 AGM.
 RHS H6, USDA 4a-10a.

-A tough shrub with fragrant flowers from June to August followed by large orange hips.
-The plant forms an informal, suckering deciduous hedge.
+A tough shrub with fragrant flowers from June to August, followed by large orange hips.
+This plant forms an informal, suckering deciduous hedge.
 Tolerates many soils and wind, sun/semi-shade.
 1.2m-plus.
 USDA 2a-8b.

-Many cultivars, especially tough, repeat-flowering ones, such as Rosa The Mayflower (= ‘Austilly’), form excellent informal hedges.
+Many cultivars of roses, especially tough, repeat-flowering ones like Rosa The Mayflower (= ‘Austilly’), form excellent informal hedges.
 Feeding and regular pruning will result in more blooms.
 50cm-1.3m.
 USDA 3a-9b.

 A suckering, spiny, informal hedge that has white flowers in March and April, followed by blue-black sloes in autumn.
 Tough and fast growing, it tolerates many soils and conditions.
+A good option for a prickly boundary if security is a concern.
 5m.
 RHS H7, USDA 5a-9b.

-This evergreen, dense hedging plant is still popular despite box blight.
-You can reduce its susceptibility by planting on free-draining soil in dryer areas.
-Commercial chemicals can also help.
+Boxwood is an evergreen, dense hedging plant that is still popular despite problems with a fungal disease called box blight and the invasion of box tree caterpillar.
+You can reduce its susceptibility to pests and diseases by planting on free-draining soil in dryer areas.
 5m.
 RHS H5, USDA 6a-8b.